apolloconfig/apollo/docs/en/deployment/third-party-tool-rainbond.md

 # Background

 Current documentation describes how to install a high availability Apollo cluster with one-click through [Rainbond](https://www.rainbond.com/?channel=apollo), a cloud native application management platform.
-This approach is suitable for users who are less familiar with Kubernetes, containerization and other complex technologies, and lowers the barrier to deploying Apollo in Kubernetes.
+This approach is suitable for users who are less familiar with Kubernetes, containerization and other complex technologies, and lowers the barrier to deploy Apollo in Kubernetes.

 ## Combination of Rainbond and Apollo